fjfnaranjo/RogueDM/docs/pages/collaborators/application-design/main-concepts.md

 \ref roguedm::Application class is responsible of their definition and management of the loop.

-## The application "commands", the "command handlers" and the "shared command bus"
+## The application "commands", the "command handlers" and the "command bus"

 As an interactive application, RogueDM should respond to some kind of input events.
 Input events can be of different nature.
 They can be network input,